Guides

 You enter a missing trip from last year.
 After the change, one rolling 12‑month window now totals 181+ absence days, which is over the limit[1].

 To plan conservatively, you may need to choose a later intended application date so there is no 12‑month breach inside your qualifying period.
-In practice, this often means waiting until enough absence days fall outside the relevant rolling 12‑month window[1][2].
+If you use a spreadsheet or calculator, check whether the displayed date actually includes rolling-window breaches or only adds years to a start date[1][2].

 What to check when the date changes